Jasmine25005/Doctory-AI-DEPI/README.md

 **Conversational LLM Interface**
 * Users can either upload data directly or simply describe their symptoms in a chat-like interface.
-* The backend automatically translates complex JSON outputs from the models into empathetic, human-readable advice via the LLM.
+* The application automatically translates complex JSON outputs from the models into empathetic, human-readable advice via the LLM.

 ## 🏗️ System Architecture

-The project is built on a client-server architecture:
+The project is built using a streamlined architecture powered by Streamlit:
-1.  **Frontend**: Provides the chat interface and file upload zones.
+1.  **User Interface (Streamlit)**: A unified web interface that handles chat interactions, file uploads, and results visualization.
-2.  **Backend (Flask)**: Processes requests, handles image preprocessing (resizing/normalization), and routes data to the specific ONNX or Joblib model.
+2.  **Logic Controller**: Python scripts process user inputs, handle image preprocessing (resizing/normalization), and route data to the specific model.
 3.  **AI Engine**: Runs inference using optimized model formats (`.onnx` for images, `.joblib` for tabular data).
-4.  **LLM Interpreter**: Converts the inference result into a natural language response.
+4.  **LLM Interpreter**: Converts the inference result into a natural language response which is displayed back in the Streamlit chat window.

 ## 🛠️ Tech Stack

 The project leverages a modern stack for machine learning and web development:

--   **Backend**: Flask, Flask-CORS
+-   **Web Framework**: Streamlit & Streamlit Cloud
 -   **Machine Learning**: Scikit-learn, XGBoost, LightGBM, CatBoost
 -   **Computer Vision**: Ultralytics (YOLOv11), TensorFlow/Keras (VGG16), ONNX Runtime
 -   **Data Manipulation**: Pandas, NumPy, Pillow
--   **Frontend**: HTML, CSS, JavaScript
 -   **LLM Integration**: Interfaced via API

 ## 💾 Datasets